OfficeDev/PnP-PowerShell/Documentation/SetPnPField.md

 # Set-PnPField
-Changes a property of a field from a list or site
+Changes one or more properties of a field in a specific list or for the whole web
 ## Syntax
 ```powershell
 Set-PnPField -Values <Hashtable>